 Robot Revolution: Smart Machines Available in Every Supply Chain Stage

 Common excuses for ignoring robots in supply chain logistics management grow ever thinner as technology becomes smarter.
-Skeptics may suggest there are some jobs that automated workers will never be able to accomplish, but data collection solutions, machine learning and mobile equipment continuously break down barriers to full implementation.
+Skeptics may suggest there are some jobs supply chain electronic employees utilizing automated data collection solutions, machine learning and mobile equipment continuously break down barriers to full implementation.

 Fast Company detailed how a new innovation puts robots face to face with customers.
 A California store, Orchard Supply Hardware, deployed the OSHbot to answer shopper questions, display inventory options and walk customers over to the proper aisle.
 Human beings can ask any number of questions, so OSHbot is a smart machine that can handle one of the most difficult parts of the supply chain to automate: customer interactions.